Vincelicious/teamup/README.md

 # Teamup

 This repository contains the code for the Teamup platform.
+The creategroup branch contains the code for the create group functionality.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your development enviroment.